 Live bands and DJs play in certain bars on a regular basis and many bars and restaurants have specials nights, so there is always some live music to suit all tastes.

 The bars and restaurants in Camana Bay are all smart and sophisticated, as are the resort bars at The Ritz-Carlton and the Kimpton Seafire.

-There are numerous waterfront bars where the vibe is relaxed and you can enjoy the warm tropical evenings and watch the sunset: Macabuca, My Bar at Sunset House, Calico Jacks, Royal Palms, The Wharf's Ports of Call bar, Cayman Cabana, Silverside Rum Gallery and Rackhams are all good options.
+There are numerous waterfront bars where the vibe is relaxed and you can enjoy the warm tropical evenings and watch the sunset: Macabuca, My Bar at Sunset House, Calico Jacks, Royal Palms, The Wharf's Ports of Call bar, Cayman Cabana, Silverside Rum Gallery, Sandbar Daiquiri Bar and Grill and Rackhams are all good options.

 For a more laid-back island-style experience head east to the chilled-out scene in East End, Rum Point or Cayman Kai.
 Kaibo Bar and Grill (and its smart sister restaurant and rum bar called 'Upstairs') are located in Cayman Kai and really are all about barefoot escapism.
 Kaibo is also rumoured to have the coldest beers and the best mudslides on-Island!
 Nearby Rum Point has a chilled out bar with picnic tables under the shade of casuarina trees and gentle clear water lapping nearby.
 Along the way to these two spots there are casual local bars in Bodden Town, Breakers and East End.
 Locals are very welcoming and the view of the sea is pretty breathtaking.